payzippy/prestashop-plugin/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use PayZippy Payment Gateway in your WooCommerce store to accept Debit Cards, Credit Cards, Net Banking and EMI.
+Use PayZippy Payment Gateway in your Prestashop store to accept Debit Cards, Credit Cards, Net Banking and EMI.

 == Description ==

 **Prestashop PayZippy Payment Gateway**

-This is the PayZippy Payment Gateway plugin for your WooCommerce store.
+This is the PayZippy Payment Gateway plugin for your Prestashop store.
 Securely accept Debit Cards, Credit Cards, Net Banking and EMI modes of payment.

 **Higher Conversions**